Q. My child often gets overwhelmed and upset in loud, crowded places. I can feel that way, too. Why does this happen?

-Sensory overload happens when something around us overstimulates one or more of our senses.
+Sensory overload happens when we’re exposed to a place or thing that overstimulates one or more of our senses.
 That could be a loud TV, a crowded room, or a noisy, smelly cafeteria.
 There’s suddenly too much information coming in through our senses for our brain to process.

-But overload is more intense and much harder to deal with for kids with sensory processing issues.
+But overload is more intense and much harder to deal with for kids and adults with sensory processing challenges.
 Many everyday situations can trigger a response.

 Take going to a public restroom, for instance.
-The noise of the hand dryers, the smell of the bathroom, and the echo of the voices can all be overwhelming and lead to sensory overload in children.
+The noise of the hand dryers, the smell of the bathroom, and the echo of the voices can all be overwhelming and lead to sensory overload.

-Also, many items in a restroom can operate automatically and are out of kids’ control.
-Toilets flush without anyone flushing them; dryers dry without anyone pushing a button.
+Also, many things in a public restroom operate automatically and are out of our control.
+Toilets flush unexpectedly.
+Dispensers churn out towels as you pass by.
 Some kids might have so much difficulty coping with these things that they have a meltdown.

-Plugging her ears, shutting her eyes, covering her face
+- Plugging their ears, shutting their eyes, covering their face

-If you see any of these signs, you can try to remove her from the environment.
+So what can help?
+If possible, you can leave the environment.
 You can also try to change the environment itself.
-You might ask to change tables at a restaurant to move away from speakers playing loud music, for instance.
+For example, you might ask to change tables at a restaurant to move away from speakers playing loud music.

 About the author